Stuart Stuart: Country

-Stuart has worked with numerous country artists, including Lee Kernaghan, Travis Collins, The Wolfe Brothers, Caitlyn Shadbolt, James Johnson, Christie Lamb and Mitch Thomas (Seaforth (band)).
-Stuart produced the Jody Direen album, Shake Up, which won the Tui Award for Best Country Album at the 2017 New Zealand Music Awards.
+Stuart has worked with numerous country artists, including Lee Kernaghan, Travis Collins, The Wolfe Brothers, Kaylee Bell, Caitlyn Shadbolt, James Johnson, Christie Lamb and Mitch Thomas (Seaforth).

+He produced the Jody Direen album Shake Up, which won the Tui Award for Best Country Album at the 2017 New Zealand Music Awards.

-Stuart was the mix engineer and music producer for the Lee Kernaghan concert film, "Boy From The Bush".
+Stuart was the mix engineer and music producer for the Lee Kernaghan concert film Boy From The Bush.
 He also produced and mixed the 2022 Lee Kernaghan album, "Live at the Deni Ute Muster".

-Stuart produced, mixed and mastered the album, "Spark", for Golden Guitar Award winner, Amber Lawrence.
-It debuted on #1 on the Australian Country Albums ARIA chart on the 22nd of June, 2019.
+He produced, mixed and mastered the album Spark for Golden Guitar Award winner Amber Lawrence.
+It debuted on #1 on the Australian Country Albums ARIA chart on 22 June 2019.
 The album was nominated for a Golden Guitar in 2020, and was the second highest selling country album of 2019.
 In July 2022, Stuart produced Lawrence's tenth studio album, Living for the Highlights, which debuted on #1 on the Australian Country Albums ARIA chart.
 Living for the Highlights received an ARIA nomination for Best Country Album in 2022, and led to Amber being name Best Female at the 2023 Golden Guitars.

+Stuart produced and mixed the album Any Less Anymore for Travis Collins in 2023.
+It debuted on #1 on the Australian Country Albums ARIA chart on 26 June 2023 and #3 on the overall album charts in the same week.

-Other Work
+Other work

-As a songwriter and producer, Stuart has credits with artists as diverse as Dean Lewis, Damien Leith, Brendan Maclean, Honlly Isaac (PNG), Fatman Scoop (US), Tkay Maidza, The Butterfly Effect (band), Joel Adams (singer), Hands Like Houses, Massad (NZ), Luke Million, Marvin Priest, Tyrone Noonan (formerly of George), Casey Donovan (singer), Thom Crawford (Thundamentals) and Sinead Burgess.
+As a songwriter and producer, Stuart has credits with artists as diverse as Dean Lewis, Damien Leith, Brendan Maclean, Isaiah Firebrace, Honlly Isaac (PNG), Fatman Scoop (US), Tkay Maidza, Mitch Tambo, The Butterfly Effect, Joel Adams (singer), Hands Like Houses, Massad (NZ), Luke Million, Marvin Priest, Tyrone Noonan (formerly of George), Casey Donovan (singer), Thom Crawford (Thundamentals), and Sinead Burgess.

-In 2007, Stuart worked with Brisbane band Small Mercies.
+In 2007, he worked with Brisbane band Small Mercies.
 Stuart co-wrote their ARIA-nominated single "Innocent" (which was featured in the TV show Prison Break), and follow up single, "Sorry", and helped the band secure a record deal with Sony Music.
 Stuart has multiple writing credits on the Small Mercies album, Beautiful Hum.

-Stuart has also worked on music for numerous theme parks including Universal Studios Singapore and Universal Studios Japan.
+Stuart has also worked on music for numerous theme parks, including Universal Studios Singapore and Universal Studios Japan.
 He was the musical director for the Universal Studios Singapore show celebrating the 50th Anniversary of Sesame Street in 2018.
 He also worked on Halloween Horror Nights.
 Stuart created the music for various realms at SeaWorld, Abu Dhabi.

 Music produced by Stuart has been featured in shows such as The Voice, The Block, Gossip Girl, Packed to the Rafters, Bondi Rescue, NCIS, Rock of Ages, The Giver, My Kitchen Rules, 800 Words, Married to Rock, a Subway ad campaign, a Tourism NZ ad campaign, Keeping Up With the Kardashians, Offspring, Bad Girls Club, Teen Mom, Extreme Clutter and American Pickers.